avdravid/avdravid.github.io/_pages/about.md

   - /about.html
 ---

 * Hi!
-I'm a Northwestern University computer science and statistics junior with interests in artificial intelligence: specifically representation learning and computer vision.
+I'm a Northwestern University computer science and statistics senior with interests in computer vision and representation learning.
 * I am particularly interested in foundational research with broad applications not only to computer science and engineering, but with potential to improve society through avenues such as healthcare.
 I aim to pursue an academic career in research and teaching at the university level.
 * I am grateful to be advised by [Prof. Aggelos Katsaggelos](https://ivpl.northwestern.edu/) in the Image and Video Processing Lab (IVPL), in addition to collaborating with [Prof. Ollie Cossairt](https://compphotolab.northwestern.edu/) and the Computational Photography Lab.